 These Chocolate Red Wine Cupcakes are quick and easy to make from a box cake mix, but taste like they are homemade!
 They are light and airy and a little fancier than your typical chocolate cake mix cupcake.
-Although they are a delicious and special treat any time of the year (especially for the wine lover in your life), these cupcakes are ideal for Valentine's Day, a girl's nights, a wine lover's birthday, a Galentine's Day celebration, Mother's Day or any special occasion!
+Although they are a delicious and special treat any time of the year (especially for the wine lover in your life), these cupcakes are ideal for Valentine's Day, a girl's night, a wine lover's birthday, a Galentine's Day celebration, Mother's Day or any special occasion!

 This red wine cupcake was inspired by my Red Wine Chocolate Strawberry Cake on this site, and pairs perfectly with my Strawberry Whipped Cream Frosting (with jam).
-The red wine flavor melds with the chocolate flavor, totally elevating a simple box mix cupcake.
+The red wine flavor melds perfectly with the chocolate flavor, totally elevating a simple box mix cupcake.
 Even if you are not a red wine drinker, you'll love these cupcakes!

 Jump to:

-If you're a fan of light textured cakes and cupcakes, you'll love this wine infused cupcake.
+If you're a fan of light-textured cakes and cupcakes, you'll love this red wine cupcake.
 Although I love to bake from scratch, so many cake recipes are too dense and heavy for my liking, while doctoring a box cake mix guarantees a light and airy crumb.
-I learned to doctor boxed cake mixes (pretty expertly, I might add 🙂 ) during my cake making and cake decorating days.
-Not to mention, it makes for a super fast and easy elegant cupcake.
-My family couldn't get enough of these cupcakes; I didn't even get the chance to share them with anyone else!

 For this chocolate cupcake recipe, you'll need:

-- milk * I use 1%
+- Milk.
+I use 1%

-*See recipe card for quantities.
+*See recipe card for full list of ingredients and quantities.

 📖Substitutions & Variations

-- Diary-free - you can use water instead of milk or a dairy-free milk and a dairy-free cake mix. *Find out which cakes mixes are dairy-free HERE
+- Diary-free - you can use water instead of milk or dairy-free milk and a dairy-free cake mix. *Find out which cakes mixes are dairy-free HERE

 - Gluten-free - use a gluten-free cake mix